As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 What Is Voice Search?

-27% of the global online population uses voice search on their mobile devices
+27% of the global online population uses voice search on mobile

 And that number is only going to grow.